redcurry/git_tutorial/tutorial.md

     git checkout -- mean.py

-We open the file and...
-Yay... everything's good!
+We open the file and... everything's good!
 Now, be careful with this command because if you had made important changes before your cat screwed them up, this command would replace those important changes with the older version.

 Branching
 ---------